Lupino Lane: Later career and death

+Lane also appeared on radio's Desert Island Discs in 1957.
+The premise of the show had the guest performer "cast away" with a phonograph on a desert island, and selecting eight favorite records he would take with him.

-Lane died on 10 November 1959, in London, at age 67 and is buried at Streatham Park Cemetery.
-His wife, Violet Blythe, died 17 March 1983, aged 93.
+Lupino Lane died on November 10, 1959, in London, at age 67 and is buried at Streatham Park Cemetery.
+His wife, Violet Blythe, died March 17, 1983, aged 93.

 To mark the 50th anniversary of his death, the Music Hall Guild of Great Britain and America restored his memorial at Streatham Park Cemetery and held a memorial service at St Paul's, Covent Garden, with a reception at Theatre Royal, Drury Lane.

-A commemorative blue plaque was erected to Lupino Lane on 15 June 2014 at his former home 32 Maida Vale, Paddington, by The Music Hall Guild of Great Britain and America.
+A commemorative blue plaque was erected in memory of Lupino Lane on June 15, 2014 at his former home 32 Maida Vale, Paddington, by The Music Hall Guild of Great Britain and America.